balaji1974/Microservices/README.md

 git add .
 git commit -m "Added new enviroment files"

+If the repository is located in github push these files.

 Now restart the config server and check if the files load properly with the following url:
 http://localhost:9100/login-service/dev
 http://localhost:9100/login-service/test

-Next is to configure the client for the different enviroments.
-For this add the below line of code in the application.properties file of the client service.
+Now to configure the client for the different enviroments we need to add the below line of code in the application.properties file of the client service.
 spring.profiles.active=test

 If the above does not work [in some versions of spring because of bug] we need to add the below line also.
 For me it works and the below line is not needed.